Wifx/lorix-os/README.md

    $ source oe-init-build-env
    ```

-   This will create the `lorix-os/poky/build` directory in which all the work will be done.
+   This will setup the environment.
 The `build` directory becomes the active directory.

 3. Build the Wifx standard image
    ```shell